mamedev/mame/README.md

 MAME is in the process of becoming an Open Source project.
 We are still in process of contacting all developers from the past.

 Going forward, we will be using the 3-Clause BSD license for the core, and the LGPL version 2.1 or later, and the GPL version 2.0 or later, for certain drivers.
 As a whole, MAME will be delivered under the GPL version 2.0 or later.
-As we are still contacting developers, MAME is still distributed under the (MAME license)[docs/mamelicense.txt] as of this time.
-If you have not been contacted yet, and believe you have contributed code to MAME in the past, please (contact us)[mailto:mamedev@mamedev.org].
+As we are still contacting developers, MAME is still distributed under the [MAME license](docs/mamelicense.txt) as of this time.
+If you have not been contacted yet, and believe you have contributed code to MAME in the past, please [contact us](mailto:mamedev@mamedev.org).

 How to compile?
 =============